StatisticalRethinkingJulia/SR2StanPluto.jl/README.md

 3. A Pluto page should open in a browser.

-## Usage

-Select a notebook in the `open a file` entry box, e.g. type `./` and select a notebook.
+4. Select a notebook in the `open a file` entry box, e.g. type `./` and select a notebook.

-## Some details
+## Usage details

 All "rethinking" data files are stored and maintained in StatisticalRethinking.jl and can be accessed via `sr_datadir(...)`.
 See `notebooks/00-Preface.jl` for an example.

-In scripts, for for naming models and the results of simulations I tend to use:
+In scripts, for naming models and results of simulations I tend to use:

 Models and results: